AdiRishi/vastu-layout-inspector/README.md

 ### Step 1: Upload Your Layout Image

-1. Click on the upload area or drag and drop an image file
+1. **File Upload**: Click on the upload area or drag and drop an image file
+2. **Clipboard Paste**: Press Ctrl+V (Cmd+V on Mac) to paste an image from clipboard
-2. Supported formats: JPG, PNG, GIF, WebP
+3. **Supported Formats**: JPG, PNG, GIF, WebP
-3. Your image will be automatically saved locally for future sessions
+4. Your image will be automatically saved locally for future sessions

 ### Step 2: Position the Compass